develprr/metamatic-blog/_posts/2018-12-26-introducing-metamatic-router.markdown

 componentDidMount = () => connectToRouter(this, () => this.setState({}));
 ```

-Secondly, define which components are rendered for which URLs with **matchRoute** function invokations in *render* function:
+Secondly, define which components are rendered for which URLs with **matchRoute** function invocations in *render* function:

 ```js
 render = () => (